Vyral/base-template/_posts/2021-09-17-what-happens-now-that-the-eviction-moratorium-is-over.md

 {% include excerpt.html %}

 What’s the deal with the eviction moratorium ending?
 Some people are saying everything will be fine, while others are saying we’ll see a wave of foreclosures.
 Who is right?
-Today, I’ll tell you everything you need to know about the end of the eviction moratorium.&nbsp;
+Today I’ll tell you everything you need to know about the end of the eviction moratorium.&nbsp;

 Those who claim we’re heading towards a crash are saying so because **they think there is a wave of foreclosures right around the corner.** During the pandemic, a lot of people went into forbearance.
 Now that the eviction moratorium is over, these people will have their homes foreclosed on, and it will be like 2008 all over again.
+Some people are even worried about landlords who couldn't pay the mortgage because renters weren't paying rent.
 In my experience of managing properties, I haven’t seen a lot of tenants missing rent because we vet our clients thoroughly.
 However, this doesn’t necessarily reflect the rest of the country.&nbsp;

 {% include pullquote.html %}